 When contacted, we found the support answers to be clear and useful with both platforms.
 The only difference is that Wix offers phone support (via callback), and Squarespace has chat support so….

 Winner: …might depend on your preferred method of communication.
 But since Wix always wants you to read the FAQs first and make it a bit harder to contact them, we’d give this point to Squarespace.

-That’s the equalizer for Squarespace!
-4:4 – What an exciting match this is!
+Squarespace is catching up!
+5:5 – What an exciting match this is!

 Apps & Widgets: Expanding My Site Through Add-Ons